JackZheng10/SwampHacks2020_SnapScan/README.md

   * Install any necessary missing packages
   * Run npm start
 * Finally, scan the QR code generated in the main directory's command line interface using the Expo app on your phone
-* Note: The app was developed and tested on an Android device
+* Note: The app was developed and tested on an Android device.
+It is also unfinished.

 ----------------------------------------------------------